Landlords can use a Section 8 notice to evict tenants before a shorthold tenancy comes to an end.

 How long does the process take?

-The minimum notice you can give the tenants to quit is two weeks.
+The minimum notice you can give the tenants to quit will depend on the Ground you are using.
 This needs to be shown clearly on the Section 8 notice.

 Are there other ways of regaining possession?